MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_SAS.md

-# Connecting the WFI32-IoT Board (Part No. EV36W50A) to Azure IoT Central
+# Connecting the WFI32-IoT Board (Part No. EV36W50A) to Azure IoT Central using Symmetric Key Attestation

 NOTE: Should you encounter any issues/obstacles with the following procedure, check out the [FAQ section](./FAQ.md)